AqwamCreates/DataPredict/docs/API/Models.md

 | [BayesianLinearRegression](Models/BayesianLinearRegression.md)*                            | None            | 💾 ⚡ 🟢 🟡 ⚠️ | Instant Train Time-To-Leave Prediction And In-Game Currency Price Generation With Probability Estimation |
 | [BayesianQuantileLinearRegression](Models/BayesianQuantileLinearRegression.md)*            | None            | 💾 ⚡ 🟢 🟡 ⚠️ | Instant Train Time-To-Leave Prediction And In-Game Currency Price Generation With Case Estimation        |

-\* The "instant train" models have these issues:

- * It assumes that the features have a linear relationship with the label values, which is almost certainly not true in game-related settings.
+\* The "instant train" models assumes that the features have a linear relationship with the label values, which is almost certainly not true in game-related settings.
 Hence, it is recommended to add small independent noise values to each features.

 ## Classification